 Introducing Mansfield Montessori Preschool

 Melissa Arnold, an entrepreneur for more than 28 years with over 33 years in the pre-school industry, is the founder of Mansfield Montessori.
 Ms. Arnold is Montessori Certified and holds a Master’s Degree in Professional Development.
 She is also a mother of four children, each of whom was raised in her preschools.
-Two received their educations from Ms. Liz Acevedo and Ms. Mary Garner, both of whom are Montessori Select teachers at Mansfield Montessori.
+Two received their educations from Ms. Liz Acevedo, Ms. Allison Sanchez, and Ms. Kathy Young, all of whom are Montessori teachers at Mansfield Montessori.
 Melissa is also a professional actress and holds an acting degree from KD Actors Conservatory of the Southwest.
 In her spare time, she enjoys exploring her creative side, as well as spending time with her family.

 Melissa Arnold founded Mansfield Montessori in August 2010.
 She briefly stepped out of the educational preschool business in 2006 to enter the corporate world for her first time.
 Ms. Arnold expressed, “I learned a lot working in a corporate setting, but what I discovered to be most profound is that when you love educating children, it is like a magnet.
 Administrating and teaching in an educational preschool setting is a passionate calling that always eventually beckons one back.”